 Work Visa rules get shake-up.

-The government has made sweeping changes to work visa rules.
+The government has made sweeping changes to work visa rules rolling out from October 2019 through to mid 2021.
 These impact employers and migrant workers (those either holding a current work visa or applying for a new work visa).

 From 24 February 2020

 Wage or salary thresholds increase for Essential Skills Work Visas applications lodged on or after 24/02/2020 (labour market tested; read more at www.malcolmpacific.com/work-visas

 Higher Skilled employment increases to $38.25 or more per hour ($79,560 per annum*)

 Mid Skilled Employment increases to $21.68 or more per hour ($45,094 per annum*)